Pasión y poder (2015 TV series): Plot

 Pasión y poder revolves around family dramas and corporate powers of two rival families.
 The rivalry that originated many years ago, when Arturo Montenegro and Eladio Gómez Luna both fell in love with the beautiful Julia Vallado.
 Eladio ultimately married her.
-Years later, Julia Vallado is a very unhappy woman having to suffer from abuse and therefore endures the wickedness of her husband, with her only consolation, is the love of his son David, a complete antithesis of his father.Arturo however is married to Nina a very ambitious woman who even though is in love with Arturo wallows in all his riches.
+Years later, Julia Vallado is a very unhappy woman having to suffer from abuse and therefore endures the wickedness of her husband, with her only consolation, is the love of his son David, a complete antithesis of his father.
+Arturo however is married to Nina a very ambitious woman who even though is in love with Arturo wallows in all his riches.
 Together they have three children, Eric the eldest who is wicked and tries hard to follow in his father's footsteps.
 Regina the second oldest who is very kind, beautiful and hardworking and the last born being Daniella who is ambitious like her mother with a wicked heart and jealous of Regina's undeniable beauty.
 Arturo also has an older son Miguel from a woman who died before he married Nina.
-Miguel is secretly in love with Consuelo Eric's wife who alsolso has to endure Eric's wickedness unaware that he is having an affair with a model called Montserrat.
+Miguel is secretly in love with Consuelo Eric's wife who also has to endure Eric's wickedness unaware that he is having an affair with a model called Montserrat.
 Regina is engaged and ready to be married by his fiancé Joshua who ultimately crashes his bike with David Gomez Luna (Eladio's son) hence causing an accident that will tie their lives forever.
 The accident causes the two rival families to meet once more in the hospital.
-David is badly injured while Joshua is discharged immediately only to be seduced by Daniella hence ending up kissing to Regina's dismay who finds them in the act and ends up breaking her engagement.Tired of his father's wickedness and comparing him to Franco Eladio's godson who unlike David is entirely loyal to Eladio he decides to leave for a vacation.
+David is badly injured while Joshua is discharged immediately only to be seduced by Daniella hence ending up kissing to Regina's dismay who finds them in the act and ends up breaking her engagement.
+Tired of his father's wickedness and comparing him to Franco Eladio's godson who unlike David is entirely loyal to Eladio he decides to leave for a vacation.
 There, David meets Daniella Montenegro and they start a romance but Daniella ends the relationship realizing David was not rich enough.
-David is therefore brokenhearted and realizes that all Montenegro's are evil.
+David is therefore brokenhearted and realizes that all Montenegros are evil.
 After getting a job offer as an engineer he accepts only to find out he is partnered with Regina Montenegro.
 Their work relationship starts off as a rocky start since David thinks that Regina is very much wicked like her sister Daniella.
-Over time they grow closer David realising that Regina is hardworking and kindhearted hence their relationship grows into an undeniable love.
+Over time they grow closer David realizing that Regina is hardworking and kindhearted hence their relationship grows into an undeniable love.
 They are followed by the dilemma of confessing their love to their families hoping that it would be a chance for peace between them.
 However it would seem impossible for them since Daniella who regrets dumping David tries every thing possible to win him back.
 Elsewhere Arturo and Julia rekindle their feelings for each hence making Nina and Eladio to join forces and prevent the two from being together.
-Will love overcome hatred and power??!